Lindsay heads the list of undrafted rookies making impact

 ROBERT FOSTER: A wide receiver out of Alabama, Foster has 23 catches for 520 yards and two TDs for the Bills.
 His average of 22.6 yards per catch leads the team.

-FRANKIE LUVA: The linebacker out of Washington State has played in 13 games for the Jets and has three sacks.
+FRANKIE LUVU: The linebacker out of Washington State has played in 13 games for the Jets and has three sacks.

 POONA FORD: The defensive tackle was the Big 12 defensive player of the year his senior year at Texas, but his size (5-foot-11, 310) caused teams to shy away from him.
 He’s played in 10 games for the Seahawks, including one start, and been strong in the run game.